syncfusion-content/fileformat-docs/File-Formats/Presentation/Loading-and-Saving-the-Presentation.md

 {% highlight ASP.NET CORE %}

-//Essential Presentation does not provides support to Encryption and Decryption in ASP.NET Core platforms.
+//Essential Presentation Library does not provides support to Encryption and Decryption in ASP.NET Core platforms.

 {% endhighlight %}

 {% highlight XAMARIN %}

-//Essential Presentation does not provides support to Encryption and Decryption in ASP.NET Core platforms.
+//Essential Presentation Library does not provides support to Encryption and Decryption in ASP.NET Core platforms.

 {% endhighlight %}